Getting Pregnant with One Ovary – Is it Possible?

 If the ovary removal procedure damages a woman’s fallopian tubes or leads to the removal of one or both the fallopian tubes, a woman may have difficulty in getting pregnant.
 In this case, you should talk to your doctor.
 But if the fallopian tubes are fine, then a woman with a single ovary may respond well to fertility treatments and will not have any fertility issues.

 What Are the Reasons for Ovary Removal?

 Unilateral oophorectomy is a surgical procedure for the removal of one ovary.
 Fallopian tubes are also removed in many cases.
 Most of the time, oophorectomy and hysterectomy are done together.
 The removal of both ovaries is not necessary if at least one of the ovaries is functioning correctly.
 But in the following conditions, your one ovary might be removed.

 1. Ovarian Cysts

-Fluid-filled sacs on the surface or in an ovary is called an ovarian cyst.
+Fluid-filled sacs on the surface or in an ovary is called ovarian cyst.
 Many women having ovarian cysts show no symptoms, but women with large cysts or polycystic ovarian syndrome (PCOS) might show signs other than pain.
-In such a case you ovary might be removed.
+In such a case, your ovary might be removed.